ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/windowsperf_sampling_cpython_spe/_index.md

 prerequisites:
     - Windows on Arm desktop or development machine with [WindowsPerf](/install-guides/wperf), [Visual Studio](/install-guides/vs-woa/), and [Git](/install-guides/git-woa/) installed.
-    - The system must also have an Arm CPU with SPE support.
+    - The Windows on Arm system must have an Arm CPU with SPE support.

 author_primary: Przemyslaw Wirkus